Unknown807/Graph-Search-Algorithms-Pacman/README.md

 # How it Looks

-Running a breadth first search for a food dot, followed by running trickySearch for the shortest path to all food dots:
+Running a depth first search for a food dot, followed by running trickySearch for the shortest path to all food dots:

 <div align="center">